Dynamic behavior of elevators under random inflow of passengers: Results

 \section{Results}

-First, the relation between the arrival frequency of passengers $\mu$ and the behaviors of an isolated single elevator in a 10-floor building ($K=10$) is examined.
-Figures \ref{fig:single}(a)-\ref{fig:single}(d) show examples of the time evolution of an elevator's position in a 10-floor building.
-In general, when $\mu$ is small, the elevator stays on the ground floor and solves only one calling in most round trips.
-As $\mu$ increases, the elevator makes round trips between the ground floor and the higher floor continuously.
-Fig.~\ref{fig:single}(e) shows a proportion of the period staying on the ground floor $r$ for various $\mu$.
-The value of $r$ asymptotically approaches to 0.09 as $\mu$ increases.
-The exponent of the decay toward 0.09 is $\exp(-\mu/0.03)$ in small $\mu$ and switches to $\exp(-\mu/0.06)$ at around $\mu=0.1$.
+First, we examined the relation between the passenger inflow rate, $\mu$, and the behavior of an isolated single elevator in a 10-floor building ($K=10$).
+Figures \ref{fig:single}(a)-\ref{fig:single}(d) show examples of the time evolution of the elevator's position.
+In general, if $\mu$ is small, the elevator stays at the ground floor and resolves only one call for most round trips.
+As $\mu$ increases, the elevator makes round trips between the ground floor and the upper floor continuously.
+Fig.~\ref{fig:single}(e) shows the percentage of the waiting time at the ground floor $r$ for various values of $\mu$.
+As $\mu$ increases, the value of $r$ asymptotically approaches $\gamma/130$.
+Note that 130 is the time of a round trip when the elevator stops at all floors including the ground floor.
+More specifically, it decays exponentially as $\exp(-\mu/0.03)$ for small $\mu$ and switches to $\exp(-\mu/0.07)$ for $\mu\gtrsim 0.1$.

-Figure~\ref{fig:single}(e) shows the mean time since a departure to the next departure from the ground floor $\overline{\tau}$.
-For small $\mu$, $\overline{\tau}$ decays as $1/\mu$ since the elevator moves to solve a single call, whose interval follows an exponential distribution [orange broken line in Fig.\ref{fig:single}(e)].
-At around 0.05, $\overline{\tau}$ has a minimal value.
-Above about 0.05, $\overline{\tau}$ rises and approaches 130, which is time between a departure and the next departure in the case that the elevator stops at all floors.
-Turning into an increase from the $1/\mu$ decay implies that the elevator motion shifts from the intermittent motion to the periodic motion.
+Figure~\ref{fig:single}(f) shows the mean time between two consecutive departures from the ground floor, $\overline{\tau}$.
+For small $\mu$, $\overline{\tau}$ decays as $1/\mu$ because the elevator moves to resolve a single call.
+Its interval follows an exponential distribution [orange broken line in Fig.\ref{fig:single}(f)].
+The mean time, $\overline{\tau}$ reaches the minimum for $\mu=0.04$ and starts increasing for higher values of passenger inflow rates.
+The maximum value of the mean time is $\overline{\tau}=130$ (time steps) and corresponds to the elevator the starts from the ground floor and stops at all floors.
+Turning into an increase from the $1/\mu$ decay implies that the elevator motion shifts from the intermittent to the periodic motion.